SULF

-It is therefore good to have the security that Sickness endowment insurance can offer.
+Anyone can suffer from ailments or accidents.
+If the sick leave is prolonged, it can really become noticeable.
+It is therefore good to have the security that endowment health insurance can offer.

-Do I need sickness endowment insurance?
+Do I need endowment health insurance?

-The national health insurance gives you 80 per cent of your salary up to SEK 429 750 when you fall ill.
+The national health insurance gives you 80 per cent of your salary up to SEK 441 000 when you fall ill.
 If you are ill for a sufficiently long time that you receive sickness or activity compensation, you will only receive approximately 65 per cent of your normal salary.

 Compensation in the event of incapacity for work